eldrgeek/Plasmo/packages/mcp-server/COMPLETE_FIX_SUMMARY.md

-# MCP Development Shim v2.0 - Complete FastMCP Proxy Edition
+# MCP Development Proxy v2.0 - Complete FastMCP Proxy Edition

 ## Major Update Complete ✅

-The MCP Development Shim has been **completely rewritten** using FastMCP's built-in proxy capabilities, resulting in a dramatically simplified and more reliable implementation.
+The MCP Development Proxy has been **completely rewritten** using FastMCP's built-in proxy capabilities, resulting in a dramatically simplified and more reliable implementation.

 ## What Changed